 From Sega Retro

 Gens is a Sega Mega Drive emulator programmed by Stéphane Dallongeville.
 It runs on Windows systems (using DirectX) and on Linux (using Simple DirectMedia Layer).
-The earliest semi-functional release (only capable of debugging 68000 instructions) dates from 1999.
+The earliest semi-functional release (only capable of debugging 68000 instructions) dates from 1999 and runs on DOS.
 As of September 2004, the current version (2.12b) advertises full compatibility with "92%" of all Genesis games.
 As with all emulators, games or ROM images are not included and have to be downloaded or obtained (copied) separately.

-Gens also supports running Mega CD and Sega 32X games if provided with the respective BIOS files, which are not provided with the emulator.
+Gens also supports running Mega-CD and 32X games if provided with the respective BIOS files, which are not provided with the emulator.
 In addition, Game Genie codes allowing games to run with cheats are supported.